Author · Scholar · Advocate

 Igor's account of his efforts to teach democracy in post-Soviet Russia, his work with USAID, the Ford Foundation, and the Mott Foundation, and how he came to be labeled a "Foreign Agent" by Putin's government.
 The first edition was published in Russian in 2005; the English edition was endorsed by Harvard Professor Richard Pipes.

-Igor Kokarev has published over 20 books in Russia on sociology of cinema, democracy, community development, and civil society — plus numerous articles on American and Soviet cinematography and political reality.
+Igor Kokarev has published 14 books on the sociology of cinema, democracy, community development, and civil society — plus numerous articles on American and Soviet cinematography and political reality.

 Igor Kokarev